Our Highland Honeymoon

 The next morning we made a beeline for John o’ Groats.
 Got the photo with the sign and then watched some cyclists finishing their rides while we ate tattie scones in the cafe.
 Delicious!

-Next, we stopped at Dunnet where we walked on the beach and saw some surf lessons, before heading to Dunnet Point, the true most Northerly point of the mainland where we watched some seals on the rocks below.
+Next, we stopped at Dunnet where we walked on the beach and saw some surfers, before heading to Dunnet Point, the most Northerly point of the mainland where we watched some seals on the rocks below.

 We continued along to the town of Thurso, were we stopped for another beach walk.
 Bonnie was pleased.